 - Youngevity has an A+ rating with the Better Business Bureau.

 ZYIA Active sells premium fitness apparel and accessories for men and women.
-The starter kit is $295 (includes a $100 gift card), and Representatives earn 15-25 percent on personal sales, plus additional commission for when you build a team.
+The starter kit is $295 (includes a $100 gift card), and Representatives earn 20-25% on personal sales, plus additional commission for when you build a team.
 ZYIA Active also offers product discounts, incentive trips, and rewards.
-The opportunity is available in the US and Canada.
+The opportunity is available in the US, Canada, and Australia.

-As you can see, there are lots of home-based business opportunities within the fashion industry.
+As you can see, there are many direct sales clothing opportunities that allow you to work in the fashion industry.
 Which one is right for you?
-That will depend on your own style, tastes, and preferences, as well as each company’s pay structure and terms.
+That will depend on your style, tastes, preferences, and the company’s pay structure and terms.
 You’ll also need to find out how you’re able to sell the company’s clothing line: in-home parties, online pop-ups, social media sites like Instagram and Facebook, and catalog and website sales.
-Be sure to weigh all the pros and cons when doing your research; I’ve seen many direct sales companies close their doors over the past couple of years, so talk to some current independent consultants to get a real-life overview of the company.
+Be sure to weigh all the pros and cons when doing your research.
+I’ve seen many direct sales companies close their doors over the past couple of years, so talk to some current independent consultants to get a real-life overview of the company.

-Do you know of any other business opportunities within the fashion industry?
+Do you know of any other clothing companies within the direct sales industry?
 Drop us a note; we’d love to hear from you!